lpi-code/lpi_code.freebox/README.md

-# lpi_code.freebox
+# Ansible Collection - lpi_code.freebox

-Freebox ansible collection
+Documentation for the collection.